EyeSeeTea/metadata-synchronization/README.md

 -   Create a file `.env.local` (copy it from `.env`) to customize environment variables so you can simply run `yarn start`.

 -   [why-did-you-render](https://github.com/welldone-software/why-did-you-render) is installed and runs in development mode by default.
+Edit `src/presentation/utils/wdyr.ts` to customize or disable it.

 ### Customization of the development server: